PhyrusFramework/framework/README.md

 To create a new Phyrus project you will need PHP and Composer, then run this command in your terminal:

     composer create-project phyrus/project

-To use Phyrus without composer read the website: https://phyrus.org/download

 ## Documentation

-You can find all the official documentation in the website: https://phyrus.org/documentation.
+You can find all the official documentation in the website: https://phyrus.gitbook.io/phyrus-documentation/.

 ## Contribute